trusona/trusona-mobile-sdk-android/README.md

 The prompt and scanning screens can be customized by setting the `TrusonaficationHandler` property on the `Trusona` class to an instance of `TrusonaficationHandler` and having the implemented methods of this interface return the appropriate layout id.

+#### Custom Trusonafication metadata
+When creating a Trusonafication from one of the server SDKs, it is possible to include a set of custom fields on the Trusonafication.
+These custom fields are made available in your implementation of `TrusonaficationHandler` when the `trusonaDialog(Trusonafication trusonafication)` and `prepare(Trusonafication trusonafication)` callback methods are called and a Trusonafication is passed in as a parameter to them.
+The custom data will be available in the `customFields` property of the Trusonafication.
+By inspecting the custom data in these fields, the dialog behavior can be customized or the data can be shown in the dialog UI.

 ### Handling Deep links

 Your mobile application needs to be configured to handle deep links so that it can receive the data passed by the Trusona web SDKs